Tencent/TencentKonaSMSuite/README.md

 - [KonaCrypto]，which implements SM2, SM3 and SM4 algorithms based on Java Cryptography Architecture.
 - [KonaCrypto-Native]，which implements as the same features as `KonaCrypto` does.
 However, it is based on `JNI` and `OpenSSL` and supports only `Linux x86_64/aarch64` platforms.
 - [KonaPKIX]，which supports ShangMi algorithms on loading certificate and certificate chain verification.
 It also can load and write keystores containing ShangMi certificates.
-Additionally, this component provides two utility classes:
+This provider depends on `KonaCrypto` or `KonaCrypto-Native`.
+Additionally, it provides two utility classes:
   - KeyTool, which is the same as `keytool` in JDK, can generate private keys, and create certificates and keystores.
 It can use `PBEWithHmacSM3AndSM4` to encrypt private keys and keystores, and use `HmacPBESM3` to validate the integrity of keystores.
   - KeyStoreTool, which can import the existing [PEM]-encoded private keys and certificates to keystores.
 - [KonaSSL] implements China's Transport Layer Cryptographic Protocol (TLCP), and also applies ShangMi algorithms to TLS 1.3 based on RFC 8998.
+It depends on `KonaCrypto` or `KonaCrypto-Native`, and `KonaPKIX`.
 - [Kona], which wraps all the features in `KonaCrypto`，`KonaPKIX` and `KonaSSL`, so it has to depend on one or more of them.
-Generally, **this provider is recommended**.

 This project provides a Spring Boot module, exactly [kona-demo], as a server-side demo.
 This module demonstrates the approach on integrating Tencent Kona SM Suite to the 3rd-party web servers, including `Jetty` and `Tomcat`.
 But this module is not one of the artifacts of this project.
 In addition, [the test set] in `kona-ssl` module provides the demon on integrating with `Netty`, `gRPC`, `Apache HttpClient` and `OkHttp`.